Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Introduction

-To this end, We present \textbf{MKS2}, an innovative approach designed for empowering \textbf{M}ultimodal \textbf{K}nowledge \textbf{S}torage and \textbf{S}haring within LLM, consisting of two core stages: Visual Information Storage and Multimodal Knowledge Collaboration.
+To this end, we present \textbf{MKS2}, an innovative approach designed for empowering \textbf{M}ultimodal \textbf{K}nowledge \textbf{S}torage and \textbf{S}haring within LLM, consisting of two core stages: Visual Information Storage and Multimodal Knowledge Collaboration.
 In the first stage, we introduce Modular Visual Memory (MVM) in internal transformer blocks of LLMs to store visual information.
-Specifically, inspired by previous works~\cite{kazemnejad2023measuring, wang-etal-2022-finding-skill} focused on measuring parametric knowledge of pretrained language models and observing the knowledge storage role of feed-forward neural networks (FNN), we incorporate a two layers of FNN into each LLM block to build a lightweight visual memory.
+Specifically, inspired by previous works~\citep{kazemnejad2023measuring, wang-etal-2022-finding-skill} focused on measuring parametric knowledge of pretrained language models and observing the knowledge storage role of feed-forward neural networks (FNN), we incorporate two layers of FNN into each LLM block to build a lightweight visual memory.
 Subsequently, we employ a collection of image-text pairs to exclusively train and update MVM using two learning approaches: image-to-text generation and text-to-image retrieval or generation.
 The other parameters of pretrained LLMs will be frozen during training.
 In both ways, soft image and token embeddings pass through the visual memory following attention calculations.
-These strategies empower LLMs to comprehend, translate, and store visual information via visual memory in LLMs and with a vision-centric learning approach.
+These learning strategies mainly empower LLMs to comprehend, translate, and store visual information via visual memory in LLMs and with a vision-centric learning approach.

-For multimodal knowledge collaboration, we introduce a soft Mixtures-of-Multimodal Experts (MoMEs) architecture to recall stored visual and language knowledge.
-This framework leverages specialized experts, including the Modular Visual Memory (Visual Expert) and the original MLPs (Textual Expert) in LLMs during the generation process.
-To efficiently achieve this, we freeze all parameters of LLMs, apply Low-Rank Adaption (LoRA~\cite{hu2021lora}) to each expert module and facilitate information integration across LLM blocks through a token-level soft mixing approach.
+For multimodal knowledge collaboration, we introduce a soft Mixture of Multimodal Experts (MoMEs) architecture to recall stored visual and language knowledge.
+This framework leverages specialized experts, including the pretrained Modular Visual Memory (Visual Expert) and the originally trained MLPs (Textual Expert) in LLMs during the generation process.
+To efficiently achieve this, we freeze all parameters of LLMs, apply Low-Rank Adaption (LoRA~\citep{hu2021lora}) to each expert module, and facilitate information integration across LLM blocks through a token-level soft mixing approach.
 By doing so, the overall model becomes adept at accommodating both multimodal and text-modality information, enabling seamless collaboration across various input forms.
 During training, we collect a diverse set of instruction data, containing text-only instructions and image-text multimodal instruction-following data, to ensure the effectiveness of MoMEs in handling multimodal as well as text-only tasks.